 WINS: 0, POLES: 0, PODIUMS: 0

-Both Alfa Romeo drivers were eliminated in Q1 at the 2020 Emilia Romagna Grand Prix.
+The team have recorded double Q1 exits at the last two Emilia Romagna Grands Prix.
 Sauber recorded their best qualifying result at Imola on their first appearance at the circuit, with Karl Wendlinger qualifying in fifth place in 1993.
 1994 is the only year that both Sauber drivers qualified in the top ten at Imola.
 The team recorded six top ten qualifications since then, most recently with eighth place for Felipe Massa in 2005; though the Brazilian started only eighteenth due to an engine penalty.

 WINS: 0, POLES: 0, PODIUMS: 0